MultiSafepay/docs/content/payment-methods/klarna.md

 2. Specify MultiSafepay as your payment service provider and the countries you want to activate Klarna for.
 3. Sign an agreement with Klarna, including pricing.
 4. We activate Klarna for your MultiSafepay account.
-5. If using a ready-made integration, activate Klarna in your backend.
+5. If using a ready-made integration, activate Klarna in your <<glossary:backend>>.

 For questions, see Klarna – [Klantenservice](https://www.klarna.com/nl/klantenservice).